jbgraindorge/mydockerfiles/README.md

 For NOMP you could use canercandan/nomp

-I used to put a `sleep infinity` at the end, it's for debug purpose, don't hesitate to remove it
+I used to put a `sleep infinity` at the end of my dockerfiles : it's for debug purpose, don't hesitate to remove it

+Files are not named "Dockerfile", just rename them, and build them